JensBender/loan-default-prediction/README.md

 Developed a machine learning solution to predict loan defaults using customer application data, empowering financial institutions to make data-driven lending decisions and minimize risk.
 This project involved:
 - **Data Preprocessing**: Engineered new features (e.g., job stability, city tier, state default rate), handled duplicates, data types, missing values, and outliers, scaled numerical features, and encoded categorical features.
 - **Exploratory Data Analysis**: Analyzed descriptive statistics and visualized distributions, correlations and relationships.
 - **Modeling**: Trained and evaluated eight baseline models (e.g., Logistic Regression, Random Forest, XGBoost) and tuned hyperparameters.
-The final model, a Random Forest classifier with optimized decision threshold, achieved an AUC-PR of 0.59, class-1 recall of 0.79, and class-1 precision of 0.51 on the hold-out test set.
+The final model, a Random Forest Classifier with optimized decision threshold, achieved an AUC-PR of 0.59, class-1 recall of 0.79, and class-1 precision of 0.51 on the hold-out test set.
 Visualized feature importances and showed model prediction examples.
 - **Deployment**: Served the full machine learning pipeline (preprocessing and model) as a web app using FastAPI backend and Gradio frontend within a single Docker container on Hugging Face.
 - **Testing**: Implemented comprehensive unit, integration, and end-to-end tests to validate individual components, their interactions, and entire user journeys.